iterative/dvc.org/content/docs/studio/self-hosting/configuration/index.md

 ## More configuration options

-The previous chapter provided a basic example of updating the Studio configuration.
-In most cases, you'll likely need to do more configuration to set up Studio to your needs.
+The previous chapter provided a basic example of updating the DVC Studio configuration.
+In most cases, you'll likely need to do more configuration to set up DVC Studio to your needs.

-To integrate Studio with your Git forge (GitHub, GitLab, Bitbucket), see the [Git Forges](/doc/studio/self-hosting/configuration/git-forges) section.
+To integrate DVC Studio with your Git forge (GitHub, GitLab, Bitbucket), see the [Git Forges](/doc/studio/self-hosting/configuration/git-forges) section.

-To allow secure access to Studio, we highly recommend setting up a valid TLS certificate.
+To allow secure access to DVC Studio, we highly recommend setting up a valid TLS certificate.
 To set this up, check out the
 [TLS certificates](/doc/studio/self-hosting/configuration/tls) page.